Jumping rope vs. jogging

 25/03/2021 by Marc Steffens

-Rope jumping has become more and more established in recreational sports over the last few years.
-Considering the positive effect on endurance, jumping rope is often compared to jogging.
-A look at the current study situation reveals that both sports have a similarly positive effect on the cardiovascular system.
-However, in terms of fat burning, the skipping rope can gain an advantage over jogging.
-In addition, comparatively more muscles are used when jumping rope, so that it is considered an ideal full-body workout for home or outdoors.
-It also benefits the development of your coordinative skills, as the timing of the jump and arm swing must be precisely linked.
-If you would like to learn more about the topic, you are welcome to read the following sections in more detail.
+Rope skipping has become more and more popular in leisure sports over the last few years.
+In view of its positive effect on endurance, jumping rope is often compared to jogging.
+A look at current studies reveals that both sports have a similarly positive effect on the cardiovascular system.
+In terms of burning fat, however, skipping rope can have an advantage over jogging.
+In addition, jumping rope uses comparatively more muscles, making it an ideal full-body workout for at home or outdoors.
+It also benefits the development of your coordination skills, as the timing of the jump and arm swing must be precisely connected.
+If you would like to find out more about this topic, you are welcome to read the following sections in more detail.

 Jumping rope is often associated as a leisure activity for children or as a warm-up program for boxers.
-But also in many other sports, the skipping rope is nowadays an indispensable training tool.
-Especially in sports disciplines that require high full-body coordination, it is mostly used for warming up or in the form of an interval training session.
-Due to the promising positive effects on endurance, rope jumping is often compared to jogging and some ask the question: Is rope jumping as effective as jogging or even better?
+However, skipping ropes are also an indispensable training tool in many other sports these days.
+Especially in sports disciplines that require a high level of whole-body coordination, it is mainly used for warming up or in the form of an interval training session.
+Due to the promising positive effects on endurance, jumping rope is often compared to jogging and some people ask themselves: is jumping rope just as effective as jogging or even better?

 Does your body good and boosts fat burning

-In fact, the topic was already dealt with at the end of the 70s.
-The investigations of a study conducted at this time showed that 10 minutes of rope jumping had just as positive an effect on the cardiovascular system as 30 minutes of jogging [1].
-However, there are no current studies that can prove or refute these findings.
-Nevertheless, the current study situation shows that regular rope jumping has a positive effect on the cardiovascular system [2].
+In fact, the topic was already being addressed at the end of the 1970s.
+A study conducted at that time found that 10 minutes of jumping rope had the same positive effect on the cardiovascular system as 30 minutes of jogging [1].
+However, there are no current studies that can prove or disprove these findings.
+Nevertheless, current studies show that regular rope skipping has a positive effect on the cardiovascular system [2].
 But that's not all: jumping rope is also ideal for burning fat.
-Thus, a person weighing 57 kg burns about 300 calories while jumping rope in 30 minutes.
-In comparison, she would have to run an average of 9.45 km/h while jogging to burn the same amount of calories in the same amount of time [3].
+A 57 kg person burns around 300 calories in 30 minutes when jumping rope.
+In comparison, they would have to jog at an average speed of 9.45 km/h to burn the same amount of calories in the same time [3].

-Jumping rope also has a clear advantage in terms of muscular stress.
-While jogging only uses the leg muscles, when jumping rope you also train the upper body.
-So if you want to burn fat within a very short time and also strengthen the whole body, you should rather reach for the skipping rope.
+Jumping rope also has a clear advantage in terms of muscular strain.
+While jogging only works the leg muscles, jumping rope also trains the upper body.
+So if you want to burn fat in the shortest possible time and also strengthen your whole body, you should go for the skipping rope.

 Your brain trains with

-In addition, it is important to take into account coordinative requirements when skipping rope, which are not required when jogging.
-Several muscle groups in the area of the arms, legs, shoulders and trunk must be activated at the same time so that the rhythmic movements of arm swing and bounce can be precisely coupled with each other.
-The fact that rope jumping promotes the development of motor skills has already been proven in studies.
-It turned out that a few weeks of rope jumping training are enough to improve the coordination ability in children [4] and adults [5].
+In addition, jumping rope requires coordination skills that are not necessary when jogging.
+Several muscle groups in the arms, legs, shoulders and torso have to be activated simultaneously so that the rhythmic movements of the arm swing and jump can be precisely linked together.
+Studies have already shown that jumping rope promotes the development of motor skills.
+It has been shown that a few weeks of rope skipping training are enough to improve coordination skills in children [4] and adults [5].

 [1] Baker, J. A. (1968).
 Comparison of rope skipping and jogging as methods of improving cardiovascular efficiency of college men.
 Research Quarterly.
 American Association for Health, Physical Education and Recreation, 39(2), 240-243.